valt19/Portfolio-project/README.md

 ### Setup

-Clone this repository to your desired folder: microverse
+Clone this repository to your desired folder and run it using a browser.
+Usage To run this project you need a code editor and browser
 ### Install

-Install this project with: Blu Stacks
+Install this project with: program.exe file

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command: program.exe file

 ### Run tests

-To run tests, run the following command:
+To run tests, run the following command: program.exe

 ### Deployment

-You can deploy this project using:
+You can deploy this project using: Google Chrome

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## 👥 Authors <a name="authors"></a>
+## 👥 Author <a name="authors"></a>

-Trevor
+Trevor:
 - GitHub: [@githubhandle](https://github.com/valt19)
 - Twitter: [@twitterhandle](https://twitter.com/trevor-odeke)
 - LinkedIn: [LinkedIn](https://linkedin.com/in/trevo-odeke)